The Cliffs of Insanity Rock Climbing

 Park at a pullout on the left after 4.4 miles in the canyon (mile maker 28 6/10).
 Cross the river and hike towards the Sentinel for ~75 feet.
 Traverse east on an obivous ledge system below the Sentinel.
 Hike slowly up the hill until a trail below the cliff is gained.
 Ascend a 800 foot knotted rope to the top of the cliff.

-Browse More Classics in The Cliffs of Insanity
+Browse More Rock Climbing Classics in The Cliffs of Insanity

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Cliffs of Insanity:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Cliffs of Insanity:

 Featured Route For The Cliffs of Insanity